-- -- freq Shows the current speed of the CPU according to the CPUfreq core, in KHz. - --hwfreq Shows the current speed of the CPU according to the hardware, in KHz (only available as root). - --driver Shows what CPUfreq driver is used to set the frequency on this CPU. - --governors Shows the CPUfreq governors available in this kernel.
-If you wish to use a CPUfreq governor that is not listed in this file, refer to Procedure 3.2, "Enabling a CPUfreq Governor" in Section 3.2.2, "CPUfreq Setup" for instructions on how to do so. - --affected-cpus Lists CPUs that require frequency coordination software. - --policy -- Shows the range of the current CPUfreq policy, in KHz, and the currently active governor. - --hwlimits Lists available frequencies for the CPU, in KHz.
+- --freq Shows the current speed of the CPU according to the CPUfreq core, in KHz. - --hwfreq Shows the current speed of the CPU according to the hardware, in KHz (only available as root). - --driver Shows what CPUfreq driver is used to set the frequency on this CPU. - --governors Shows the CPUfreq governors available in this kernel.
+If you wish to use a CPUfreq governor that is not listed in this file, see Section 3.2.3, "CPUfreq Setup" for instructions on how to do so. - --affected-cpus Lists CPUs that require frequency coordination software. - --policy Shows the range of the current CPUfreq policy, in KHz, and the currently active governor.

+• --hwlimits - Lists available frequencies for the CPU, in KHz.